On Halloween someone gave Norm a card with a special message,

 Richard Wong, Travis’s father, was transferred to his company’s office in Oakland to take over the position of district manager.
 He’d been promoted and told to move and be on the job immediately.
 Alison Wong, Travis’s mother, had relatives in Walnut Creek, a town about sixteen miles east of Oakland.
 That made the decision about where to live very easy.
 They moved into a hotel while they looked for a house.

 Saturday afternoon they took a taxi to Bellingham airport.
 The flight to Oakland took about two hours.
 His father had rented a car and they drove to Walnut Creek where they checked into the hotel.
-What pleased Travis was that they had separate rooms, a pool, and a gym.
-They had dinner in the hotel restaurant, which Travis thought was very good.
+What pleased Travis was that they had separate rooms and there was a pool and a gym.
+They had dinner in the hotel restaurant, which Travis enjoyed.
 They were all tired and went to bed early.

 Sunday morning after breakfast his folks asked Travis if he’d like to go house hunting with them.
 He said he wanted to stick around the hotel, maybe use the pool or the gym.
 His folks were reluctant to leave their twelve-year-old son on his own, but finally he convinced them that he’d be okay.
 And besides, he’d be thirteen, and a teenager, in three weeks.